ashvardanian/SimSIMD/README.md

 - They need memory to be stored in: $O(n)$ allocation.
 - The data will be written to memory and read back, wasting CPU cycles.

-SimSIMD doesn't produce intermediate vector results, like `a @ M @ b`, but computes the bilinear form directly.
+NumKong doesn't produce intermediate vector results, like `a @ M @ b`, but computes the bilinear form directly.

 ### Set Intersection, Galloping, and Binary Search